pedrottimark/tts-js-app-dev-2018b/2018-08-02/README.md

     * with `{type: 'FETCH_GET_SUCCESS', …}` action if promise is fulfilled
     * with `{type: 'FETCH_GET_FAILURE', …}` action if promise is rejected

-4. In the `src/reducers/isGetting.js` file, see property of state while promise is pending (determines whether `section` is displayed in `render` method of connected `App` component)
+4. In the `src/reducers/foodMap.js` file, see conversion from array to ECMAScript 2015 Map

 5. In the `src/reducers/message.js` file, see property of state when promise is rejected (displayed in `render` method of connected `App` component)